How to make money as a kid: what you need to know

 Let’s say you buy 50 shirts for $10 each.
 If you sell them at $20 per shirt, you’ll have a $500 profit.
-There is some risk involved here, since you’ll have to spend money before you can make it.
+There is some risk involved here, since you’ll have to spend money before making it.
 But this is a great opportunity to learn business basics.

 If you know your way around a bicycle, you can make money fixing them up.

 It seems like there’s a broken bike in every garage in America.
 Some of these are easy fixes for someone who knows what they’re doing.
-Things like fixing the gears, putting on a new chain, replacing the tires, or new brake pads are common jobs.
+Common jobs include fixing the gears, putting on a new chain, replacing the tires, or new brake pads.